 - Purchase: Tracks when a user completes a purchase.

-To set up standard events, add additional code snippets to the Pixel code on relevant pages.
+To establish standard events, add additional code snippets to the tracking pixel code on relevant pages.

 2. Custom Events

 If the standard events don’t cover all your needs, you can create custom events.
-Custom events allow you to track unique actions that are specific to your business, such as sign-ups for a free trial or downloads of a PDF guide.
-Custom events are set up in the same way as standard events, with a few modifications to the Pixel code.
+Custom events allow you to track unique steps that are specific to your organization, such as sign-ups for a free trial or downloads of a PDF guide.
+Custom events are set up in the same way as standard events, with a few modifications to the tracking pixel code.

 3. Event Parameters